Skip to content

 Note: Data for Governor Bacon Health Center has not been updated recently.
 This page shows historical performance which may not be representitive of current service levels.

 Governor Bacon Health Center is an average-sized government-owned facility located in Delaware City, Delaware.
 This nursing home turns out to be an A+ rated facility, which is the highest score that we offer.
 We were so impressed with this nursing home that we ranked it as one of the top three facilities in Delaware.
-One of the best aspects of this nursing home's exemplary report card is its long-term care rating.
-We discuss long-term care in the next paragraph.
+One of the best aspects of this nursing home's exemplary report card is its nursing rating.
+We discuss nursing in the next paragraph.

 Get pricing and details on Delaware City senior living options.